Anastasia-Labs/design-patterns/stake-validator/GLOBAL-STATE.md

 boolean that tracks whether the current number of genius yield orders processed is even or odd.
 We enforce that all orders are counted by adding new validation logic the to the GY order minting contract that enforces either a register or deregister of that stake credential occurs in the tx (ie we enforce the bit is flipped).

-So the global stake validator (which all the other `n` stake validators in the n bit sequence defer their logic to) can check the whole sequence.
 For the 1 bit example above checking is trivial:
 Two redeemers:
 Register and deregister